 Lead trustee — the main contact

-Individuals must supply name, date of birth, national insurance number (if UK), address, telephone, nationality and country of residence.
-Non-UK individuals give passport details instead of an NI number.
+Individuals acting as lead trustee must supply their full name, date of birth, National Insurance number (if UK-resident), residential address, telephone number, nationality and country of residence.
+Non-UK-resident individuals provide passport details instead of an NI number.

-Settlor information and sensitive prompts
+Settlor information and capacity questions

 Capturing beneficiaries